department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 If an ESECC is required, the Enterprise Event Bus team will submit the ESECC request on your team's behalf.
 We will need the following information:

 * The IP address of your system.
 This can be a list of specific IP addresses or CIDR blocks.
+If your system is deployed to a few IP addresses that are always the same, then we will use those specific IP addresses.
+If your system is deployed to different IP addresses within a CIDR block or a few CIDR blocks, then we'll use CIDR blocks.
-* Your system's connection ID assigned by VA NSOC (Network Security Operations Center).
+* Your system's connection ID assigned by VA NSOC (VA Network Security Operations Center).

 ## FISMA System Categorization